-For every wrong indication, there could have been a right or correct indication, and it ---- Formatted: Left is often, although not always, a good idea to have the viewer find and express it.
-A viewer who received the WI: "You are an ungrateful, selfish 'taker'!" felt that, "You asked for help and received it," would have been the correct indication in that instance.
-Get the correct indication by asking something like:
+For every wrong indication, there could have been a right or correct indication, and it is often, although not always, a good idea to have the viewer find and express it.
+If the viewer was fully satisfied upon indication of the wrong indication, leave it at that.
+If the viewer's attention is still on it, go on and find the correct indication.